juliushaertl/apporder/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/juliushaertl/apporder/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/juliushaertl/apporder/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/juliushaertl/apporder/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/juliushaertl/apporder/?branch=master)

+> **Warning**
+>
+> Due to server changes this app will no longer be compatible with Nextcloud 25 and is considered unmaintained from now on.
+> For introducing the functionality upstream please follow https://github.com/nextcloud/server/issues/4917

 Enable sorting the app icons from the personal settings.
 The order will be saved for each user individually.
 Administrators can define a custom default order.